 - Possible start date: (at the earliest or at the latest)

-- Whether the internship is mandatory, and it’s duration requirements if applicable.
+- Whether the internship is mandatory or voluntary

-- The date you will need a final answer to your application in order to continue planning your trip abroad.
+- The date you will need a final answer to your application in order to continue planning your trip abroad or apply for a stipend

 Please attach the following documents in your e-mail: